jorisvddonk/UQM-MegaMod/questmark_in.md

 # init

-Greetings, captain `getCaptainName emit` of the starship `getShipName emit`!
+Greetings, captain `getCaptainName rconcat` of the starship `getShipName rconcat`!

 Glad you've finally woken up!
 You banged your head quite badly there and we were worried that your central processing unit was severely damaged, but it seems that you're fine enough to open your eyes!
 Wonderful.
 How do you feel?

+* Hey, you don't mind giving me some ships, please?

+`4 3 addEscortShips dup dup jgz {`
+Sure, captain!
+Added `concat` Pkunk vessels to your fleet!
+`} jz {`
+`pop` Looks like your fleet is already full and there's no slots left!
+`}`

 * `@once` Uuuuh... "central processing unit"?